grapoza/DotNetCSS/readme.md

-# NetCSS StyleSheet Parser for .NET
+# DotNetCSS StyleSheet Parser for .NET

 ## Overview

-NetCSS is a continuation of the [ExCSS](https://github.com/TylerBrinks/ExCSS) CSS parser project.
+DotNetCSS is a continuation of the [ExCSS](https://github.com/TylerBrinks/ExCSS) CSS parser project.
 The orignal project appears to no longer take pull requests, and so this project was created to pick up where ExCSS version 3.0 left off.
-NetCSS is a .NET implementation of a CSS 2.1 and CSS 3 lexer and parser intended to provide an easy-to-use CSS object model.
+DotNetCSS is a .NET implementation of a CSS 2.1 and CSS 3 lexer and parser intended to provide an easy-to-use CSS object model.

 ## Installation